-3 The 'Barring Regulations' are the Procedures for Barring or Restricting People Working with Children in Education' DFE July 2003
+2 The 'Barring Regulations' are the Procedures for Barring or Restricting People Working with Children in Education' DFE July 2003

-- 3.4 We recognise that the school plays a significant part in the prevention of harm to our pupils by providing pupils with effective lines of communication with trusted adults, supportive friends and an ethos of protection. - 3.5 We accept that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn. - 3.6 We recognise that protecting children from the risk of radicalisation is a part of our wider safeguarding duties, and is similar in nature to protecting children from other forms of harm and abuse. - 3.7 We recognise that during the process of radicalisation it is possible to intervene to prevent vulnerable children from being radicalised.
+- 3.7 We recognise that during the process of radicalisation it is possible to intervene to prevent vulnerable children from being radicalised.
 As with managing other safeguarding risks, our staff are alert to changes in children's behaviour which could indicate that they may be in need of help or protection.
 Staff should use their professional judgement in identifying children who might be at risk of radicalisation and act proportionately which may include making a referral. - 3.8 Our school will support all pupils by: - Maintaining an ethos, which is understood by all staff, which enables children to feel secure and encourages them to talk knowing that they will be listened to. - Encouraging the development of self-esteem and resilience in every aspect of school life including through the curriculum. - Promoting a caring, safe and positive environment within the school. - Liaising and working together with all other support services and those agencies involved in the safeguarding of children. - Ensuring that all children know there is an adult in the school whom they can approach if they are worried or in difficulty. - Providing, across the curriculum, opportunities which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help. - Ensuring children are taught about safeguarding, including online safety training.